 It seems that keeping a precise record of the copyright dates for the TV episodes was less of a priority for National Comics than selling their comics books was.

 The Fourth Season (Filmed in the fall of 1955 and first broadcast in 1956)

-I do, however, have a clear recollection of seeing “The Riddle Of The Chinese Jade” on WPIX when I was about ten years old.
-Although “Chinese Jade” is a first season episode, on that day it carried a second season opening with the 1956 copyright title card as I described above.
+There were significant changes made for the fourth season opening credits.
+I do have a clear recollection of seeing “The Riddle Of The Chinese Jade” on WPIX when I was about ten years old.
+Although “Chinese Jade” is a first season episode, on that day it carried what looked like a second season opening, however, with a 1956 copyright title card.

 And while I'm daydreaming here, I've often wondered what the color years would have been like had Robert Maxwell stayed in the picture.
 Jeepers...
 I'll bet the opening would have looked just like this:

 And if Mr. Maxwell did a color opening, then he might have done a color closing too.
 I wonder if it looked like this: